jackylee1/FaceReko/README.md

   3) Go to Security Credentials tab in IAM users page, generate and note down your aws_access_key_secret and aws_access_key_id

 ###  Local MySQL DB
-  1) Install it, create accounts etc...
-Import given sql file or follow steps 2 - 4 to create database and tables.
+  1) Install it, create accounts etc...(If needed) Import given sql file or follow steps 2 - 4 to create database and tables.
   2) Create a database called "FaceReko"
   3) Create table "AccessLog" with the following columns and data types(Column Name, Data Type):
 		```